 When you think about factors that can improve your mood, posture probably isn’t the first thing that comes to mind.

-The brain and body communicate two-way, so your mood can affect your posture and your posture can affect your mood, happy, you sit upright, and when you’re down, you slouch or slump.
+The brain and body communicate two-way, so your mood can affect your posture, and your posture can affect your mood and happiness.
+You sit upright, and when you’re down, you slouch or slump.

-The next time you notice your mood sinking, try changing your posture; stand up straight, and take deep breaths.
-You may notice a gentle boost in mood after doing so.
+The next time you notice your mood sinking, try changing your posture; stand up straight and take deep breaths.
+You may see a gentle boost in mood after doing so.

 Proper Posture Improves Spine Health

-The easiest and simplest way to maintain good spinal health is to maintain good posture.
+The most straightforward way to maintain good spinal health is to maintain good posture.
 Correct posture will provide adequate back support with some practice and mindfulness.

-If you spend most of your day sitting in an office chair or standing, this is especially important.
+This is especially important if you spend most of your day sitting in an office chair or standing.

 The proper alignment of your body improves blood flow, keeps your nerves and blood vessels healthy, and supports your muscles, ligaments, and tendons.